 Section 7(a)(2) of the Endangered Species Act of 1973 (ESA) requires federal agencies to ensure that actions they fund, authorize, permit, or carry out will not jeopardize the continued existence of any federally listed species or adversely modify designated critical habitats.
 The BLM initiated consultation with the U.S. Fish and Wildlife Service (USFWS) on January 12, 2024.
 The BLM developed a Biological Assessment (BA) to analyze address potential effects to threatened or endangered species, including the desert tortoise.
-The USFWS will evaluate the BA and will prepare a Biological Opinion (BO) for the Project identifying all required mitigation and conservation measures.
-Project implementation is contingent upon the completion of the BO, the results of the consultation, and compliance with the requirements of the BO.
+The USFWS has evaluated the BA and formally prepared a Biological Opinion (BO) (File no. 2022-0054972-S7-001).
+Project implementation is contingent upon compliance with the requirements of the BO.